adancaym/caiv/user_guide_src/source/general/common_functions.rst

 Core Constants
 ==============

+.. php:const:: ROOTPATH

+	The path to the main application directory.
+Just above ``public``.

 .. php:const:: APPPATH

-	The path to the **app** directory.

-.. php:const:: ROOTPATH

-	The path to the project root directory.
-Just above ``APPPATH``.
+	The path to the **application** directory.

-.. php:const:: SYSTEMPATH
+.. php:const:: BASEPATH

 	The path to the **system** directory.

 .. php:const:: FCPATH

 	The path to the directory that holds the front controller.

+.. php:const:: SELF

+	The path to the front controller, **index.php**.

 .. php:const:: WRITEPATH